Basic Data Management in the de.NBI Cloud

 Use Case: You have hundreds of sequencing files from different experiments that need to be organized and uploaded to object storage.
 Manual upload would take hours and be error-prone.

-How it works: Minio client can process multiple files simultaneously using wildcards and patterns, with built-in progress monitoring and error handling.
+How it works: The MinIO client can process multiple files simultaneously using wildcards and patterns, with built-in progress monitoring and error handling.

 Advantages: